-1. Discuss Rybzynski Theorem.

-2. Illustrate and explain Stolper-Samuelson theorem.

-3. Discuss the implications of technological change on international trade combination reduction in welfare
+- 1. Discuss Rybzynski Theorem. - 2.
+Illustrate and explain Stolper-Samuelson theorem. - 3.
+Discuss the implications of technological change on international trade

-Technical Progress : Change in Technology of factor -factor

-Immiserizing Growth : When opening up of the economy leads to

-Endowment : Possession of factors of production
+Key Words Technical Progress : Change in Technology of factor - factor combination Immiserizing Growth : When opening up of the economy leads to reduction in welfare Endowment : Possession of factors of production